 My kneewalls are built from 2×4’s so I have about a 3.5” wall thickness.
 The walls are a sandwich of cedar tongue and groove (T&G) boards on the outside, insulation (styrofoam or fibreglass) and another layer of cedar T&G boards on the inside.

 The space next to the kneewalls can’t be used for growing anything as it is too dark.
-It is also under my benches.
-So I store soil and other materials underneath the benches.
+However it is also under my benches, so I store soil and other materials underneath.

 If you have raised beds or plant directly in the ground of the greenhouse you will find that sunlight in summer will reach most parts of the greenhouse floor except right beside the kneewall but that may be a good location for shade tolerant plants such as greens.
 Or just use it for storage as I do.